- Activity Level: moderate

-Bich-poo Breed Profile
+Bich-poo Dog Breed Information

 The Bich-Poo is a cross between a Bichon Frise and a Miniature Poodle.
 It is considered a designer dog breed.
 The Bich-Poo is currently recognized by the American Canine Hybrid Club (ACHC) and is sometimes referred to as a Poochon or a Bichon Poodle.
 The mix originated in Australia and started appearing in the late 1990s.

 The goal was to breed a low or non-shedding dog that was sturdy and active with a temperament for families with children.
 This designer breed is recognized as a Poochon by the Designer Dogs Kennel Club and the Designer Breed Registry.
 The International Designer Canine Registry recognizes them under both “Poochon” and “Bichpoo”.

 The Bich-Poo is charming, affectionate, highly intelligent, and eager to please.
 They tend to get along well with other pets and with children, which makes them a great fit for families.
 Bich-Poos are also alert watchdogs.
 They can be prone to excessive barking, but training and socialization as a puppy can curb this tendency.
 Although they will alert you as a watchdog, they are more interested in making friends, so will not make a good guard dog.